-This is the nineteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
-Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Jim Smith shares his story this month.
+This is the twenty-second essay in our monthly series “Finding Antietam – A Guide’s Story.”
+Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War, and why they became an Antietam Battlefield Guide.
+Antietam Battlefield Guide Mac Bryan shares his story this month.

-This is the eighteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
-Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Chris Vincent shares his story this month.
+This is the twenty-first essay in our monthly series “Finding Antietam – A Guide’s Story.”
+Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War, and why they became an Antietam Battlefield Guide.
+Antietam Battlefield Guide Brad Gottfried shares his story this month.

-This is the seventeenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
+This is the twentieth essay in our monthly series “Finding Antietam – A Guide’s Story.”
 Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Rogers Fred shares his story this month.
+Antietam Battlefield Guide Laura Marfut shares her story this month.